 In the 1940’s, one of the most famous Mexican heladerías opened for business — La Michoacana.
 Typical flavors include watermelon, lime, mamey, mango, coconut, and pineapple with chili powder, cucumber with chili powder, pecan, pistachio or tamarind.
 Sometimes they are covered with chocolate or nuts, and sometimes they have layers of different flavors.

 Mexican street food in the Yucatan does include the familiar tacos, tortillas, and tortas but it also includes some items that are uniquely Yucatecan.

 5 Marquesitas are something that you find made all over Merida and it is a favourite treat for kids and adults alike.
 This is a crepe that is rolled up around a variety of fillings from blackberry jam, to the real specialty that is queso and caramel sauce or Nutella.
 Invented in Merida in 1938 these crepes became the favourite snack of the daughters of a Marquis living in the City so much so that they became named the marquesita after the little girls.

-“Merenque, merenque, merenque” is a call you will hear very frequently on the beaches of the Yucatan, pastel coloured Italian meringue whipped by hand is piped out onto paper-covered tables, and then baked from above by placing red-hot coals atop a large steel drum that covers the merengues.
+6 Merenque, merenque, merenque” is a call you will hear very frequently on the beaches of the Yucatan, pastel coloured Italian meringue whipped by hand is piped out onto paper-covered tables, and then baked from above by placing red-hot coals atop a large steel drum that covers the merengues.
 The merenque is also shaped into a spiral and a stick placed on one end for a children’s treat, these merengues are usually brightly coloured.

 As you pass through rural areas and fishing villages (as well as in Mérida) you will often see hand written signs advertising kibis it may seem strange to see this Middle Eastern treat here in the Yucatan but there is a large Lebanese immigrant community that has made these little stuffed treats a great street food snack.

 A panucho starts with a tortilla that has been warmed split and stuffed with refried beans, the tortilla is then fried and finally topped with meat, sour orange pickled onions, and sometimes lettuce or cabbage along with avocado and sliced tomato.

-Elote is basically a corn on the cob that is then dressed with a lime-flavoured crema, dipped in queso fresco and then sprinkled with chili pepper.
+Elote’s are a grilled corn on the cob that is then dressed with a lime-flavoured crema (mayonnaise), dipped in cotijo or queso fresco (which is cheese) and then sprinkled with chili pepper.
 Unlike North American sweet corn on the cob, Mexican corn has a solid very starchy and sweet kernel.